pfarrMihauDev/homepage-deploy/README.md

 # Docker compose file for Pfarrgemeinde Michelhausen Homepage

+Administrator documentation PDF is also in this repository

 ## Explaination
 This is the repo that needs to be cloned onto the server used to host the website.